QLyine/modelapi/README.md

 #### Fit Model

-Problem: If a node or every Model Web API node fails to fit model, then for every subsequent fit model failure will happen, because at that point forward there .NET has lost the location of the Model Web API.
+Problem: If a node or every Model Web API node fails to fit model, then for every subsequent fit model failure will happen, because at that point forward .NET has lost the location/reference of the Model Web APIs.

 Solution: Either revert to initial state ( ModelVersion - 0 ) and thus all nodes are going to be discoverable.
 Or revert to the latest model on the database.